History of the Jews in Odesa: Galician Jews

-Synagogues
+Brodsky Synagogue

-In the 1840s, the "Brody" Jews leased their first synagogue, at the corner of Pushkin and Postal (now Zhukovsky) streets in a relatively small house, from the wealthy Greek businessman Ksenysu.
+In the 1840s, the Brody Jews leased their first synagogue, at the corner of Pushkin and Postal (now Sviatoslava Karavanskoho) streets in a relatively small house, from the wealthy Greek businessman Ksenysu.
 The Cantor was Rabbi Nissan Blumenthal, who had come from the town of Brody.
 The reformation of synagogues was one of the priorities of Maskilim in the city, which proved a success, as the Brodsky Synagogue soon become the model for Jewish prayer in the region.
-The older Glavaina synagogue, formerly known as Beit Knesset Ha Gadol, established in 1795 and located on the main arteries of the city (Rishelevskaia Ulitsa), was renovated on the model of the Brody Synagogue.
+The older Glavaina synagogue, formerly known as Beit Knesset Ha Gadol, established in 1795 and located on the main arteries of the city (Rishelevskaia Ulitsa), was renovated on the model of the Brodsky Synagogue.

-In 1863, the Brody Synagogue announced its commitment to build a new structure.
+In 1863, the Brodsky Synagogue announced its commitment to build a new structure.
 The purchase of a dedicated lot and construction cost 35,646 rubles, contributed by 197 individuals.
 It was designed by architect Joseph N. Kollovich in the Gothic Florentine style.
 Built with local limestone, the synagogue, which became the largest in the southern regions of the Russian Empire, was completed in 1863 and served as a local landmark of Moorish architecture.
-The Brody Synagogue become the most prominent synagogue in Odesa and the first modern synagogue in the Russian Empire.
+The Brodsky Synagogue become the most prominent synagogue in Odesa and the first modern synagogue in the Russian Empire.

-The 19th century
+The 19th and early 20th centuries

-Under the reign of Nicholas I, the persecution of Jews become official.
+Under the reign of Nicholas I, the persecution of Jews became official.
 The major provisions regarding Jews under his reign included: conscription of Jews, including their children, which was passed in 1827; provisions regarding travel and settlement restrictions, signed into law in 1835; abolition of Qahal system in 1844; expulsions of Jewish populations from Kyiv, Kherson, and Sevastopol; and bans regarding use of Hebrew and Yiddish in public.
 The Tsar also issued an 1844 decree providing for creation of new Jewish schools, similar to district and governmental schools, which were aimed at assimilation of Jews.

-Due to the blockade of Odesa port during the Crimean war and subsequent disruption of trade, the city's exports rapidly dropped tenfold from 1853 to 1855.
+Due to the blockade of Odesa port during the Crimean War and subsequent disruption of trade, the city's exports rapidly dropped tenfold from 1853 to 1855.
 The losses forced Greek magnates of the city to close their offices, and the city failed to recover its lost clients following the war.
 However, unlike the Greeks, the Jews were able to withstand the recession due to their close contact with the producers, which greatly improved their ability to assess the market and allowed them to trade with a smaller profit margin.
 As a result, the Greek stake in the export trade was quickly superseded by that of the Jews.
 By 1872–1875, Jews owned 60% of the commercial firms and most of retail stores in the city.

 During 1860s, the city become a center of modern Jewish intelligentsia.
 With Yiddish being spoken by almost a third of the population, the city rose as a centre of Yiddish literature during the 1860s, playing a large role in the cultural transformation of Russian Jewry.
 Many of the most successful Jewish institutions existed in Odesa, which attracted many Jewish intellectuals from across Russia.